 - Click Create inbound number.

 - Enter a short message that the caller will hear, for instance: "You've reached the Acme Corp. responder hotline."

-- Choose a Connection Type: Leave a message or connect directly (we recommend leave a message).
+- Choose a Connection Type: Leave a Message or Connect Directly

 - Select an associated service.

 You can configure up to 3 Live Call Routing numbers.
 To add an additional number, or to request a toll free Live Call Routing number, please reach out to our Sales Team.